7 Surprising Jojoba Oil Uses For Overall Health

 Jojoba oil also has an interesting application beyond skincare.
 It has been tested for its effectiveness as a mosquito repellent and the results are promising.
 In one instance, it was tested along with other volatile oils like sesame, ginger, and chamomile oils, for its ability to deter Culex Pipiens, the filaria vector.
 It acted by deterring gravid mosquitoes from depositing their eggs in the area where the oil had been applied to plants.
-Jojoba and ginger were the most potent repellants, and could be a means to control population of mosquitoes in your home or garden.8
+Jojoba and ginger were the most potent repellents, and could be a means to control population of mosquitoes in your home or garden.8

 7. Possible Treatment For Hair Loss

 Like the sebum produced naturally by your hair and skin, jojoba oil is a moisturizer.
 It keeps your hair follicles from drying out.
-In addition, because it is an emollient, it helps not just to soothe your scalp, but also to unclog blocked hair follicles.
+In addition, because it is an emollient, it helps not just to soothe your scalp but also to unclog blocked hair follicles.
 It is this property that has made some suggest that the oil when applied to the scalp can help with prevention of hair loss.
-However, much research remains to be done before this claim can be backed up adequately enough to recommend it as a remedy.
+However, much research remains to be done before this claim can be backed up adequately to recommend it as a remedy.